EDIorg/ECC/meetings/README.md

 # Meetings

-Dir holds meeting notes, as needed. if you add material, please include your name and date in filename, please.
+Directory holds meeting material.
+If you add meeting notes, please include your name and date in filename, please.
 Readme should hold agenda of next call.

 # Next call: 2018-04-12 11:00-08
 ## Agenda